drocheam/optrace/docs/source/usage/convolve.rst

    psf, s_psf = ot.presets.psf.halo()

+Typically the imaging system has a magnification factor :python:`m` that is also needed to scale the input object size.
+This factor is equivalent the magnification factor known from geometrical optics.

-The call to :python:`convolve` looks like this:
+You can call :python:`convolve` like this:

 .. testcode::

-   img2, s2 = ot.convolve(img, s_img, psf, s_psf)
+   img2, s2 = ot.convolve(img, s_img, psf, s_psf, m=0.5)

-The function returns the convolved image :python:`img2`, the new image side lengths :python:`s2`.
+The function returns the convolved sRGB image :python:`img2`, the new image side lengths :python:`s2`.

 Additional parameters for this function include :python:`silent`, which omits all text output like a progressbar and informational messages. :python:`threading=False` disables multithreading and :python:`rendering_intent` defines the used intent for the sRGB conversion.